 -

-Students enrolled in GW’s MD program are eligible to apply: MS3s and MS4s can apply for the MD/MPH; MS4s can apply for the MD/Certificate.
+Students applying for medical school and Students enrolled in GW’s MD program are eligible to apply as MS3 or MS4 students.
 MD students with less than a Passing Grade (Conditional, Fail) are not eligible to apply until the grade has been remediated.
 Students are not required to take the GRE, but must take USMLE Step 1 before beginning their MPH.

 -